Proudc/Bio-KNN/README.md

 The code officially implements the Bio-kNN algorithm for kNN Search in Biological Sequence.
 ## datasets

-The dataset we used can be found at https://drive.google.com/file/d/17GvzqDPV6ZTIh9nwHHvnXp4RNcdQA98n/view?usp=drive_link
+The dataset we used can be found at https://drive.google.com/file/d/17GvzqDPV6ZTIh9nwHHvnXp4RNcdQA98n/view?usp=drive_link and https://huggingface.co/datasets/Airchang/SDD

 ## Contributors